 The beans cool in about 1 minute.
 At right is 2 oz of Guatamala Oriente cooled just as it entered 2nd crack.

 Here's a short, uneventful movie of the roaster in action.
-The beans are a couple of minutes prior to 1st crack.
+The beans are about 5 minutes into the roast, a couple of minutes prior to 1st crack.
+The beans have been dried out, and the can is now close to the gun to ramp up to 1st crack.
+(The gun is a little lower than normal, here, and the rotation a bit faster, but the batch came out fine.)
 In this otherwise unremarkable video, you can see the chaff is separating from the beans and blowing out of the can.
-In another minute or so, I'll move the nozzle into the can for the final approach to 1st crack.

 (If the video window turns white, you may need to scroll the browser window.)